rsdoiel/antenna/archives/2025/socal_north_2025.21.md

 date: 2025-05-29, updated: 2025-05-29, from: The LAist

-The U.S. Court of Appeals for the Federal District granted the Trump administration's request to temporarily put on hold the New York-based Court of International Trade judgment that struck down President Trump's tariffs.
+The U.S. Court of Appeals for the Federal Circuit granted the Trump administration's request to temporarily put on hold the New York-based Court of International Trade judgment that struck down President Trump's tariffs.

 <br>